HyperTag/documentation/v2/clickstream/sources/httpapi.md

 }
 ```

+## Utility Endpoints

+There are additional event collection endpoints to help with specific implementation use-cases.

 ### Batch

 The `batch` method allows for submitting multiple events with one request.
+Batching events is useful for increased performance from the application and the MetaRouter Platform.
 The events follow the standard message formats from above and allow for context and timestamps to be injected from the top level.

 Post `https://e.metarouter.io/v1/batch` or  `https://e.metarouter.io/v1/import`